What is the Value of Your Suffering?

 Keep All the Records You Can

-ALL documentation you have from the time period in question is worth holding onto.
+Hold onto ALL documentation you have from the time period in question.
+Trust us, this is worth holding onto for reference and potential use in a court case.

 If you see a psychiatrist, acquire their notes from those sessions, and also hold onto the billing.
-If you get diagnosed with something like PTSD from, for example, an event like the camp county campfire, hold onto the medical records.
+If you get diagnosed with something like PTSD from, for example, an event like a campfire, hold onto the medical records.

-Any records that matter — unpaid bills from the months you went without work, debts you accrued, doctor’s notes in your files, etc.
+Any records that matter — unpaid bills from the months you went without work, debts you accrued, doctor’s notes in your files, if you’ve been affected by a certain type of poison (in that case, speak with a carbon monoxide poisoning lawyer), etc.

 Get your notes on everything that happened organized and get it to your attorney.